 Eagles are birds of prey synonymous with strength, power, and tenacity.
 They are gracious birds used as national symbols in many countries such as the United States and Japan.
 In the avian kingdom, eagles can be found at the very top of the food chain.
-Their ability to adapt to endemic environments has made them very successful birds in terms of hunting down prey and weathering the harshest environmental conditions.
+They are very successful birds in terms of hunting down prey and weathering the harshest environmental conditions.
 These heavily built birds have attracted interest from scientists and researchers who study their unique adaptations and habitats.
 Below are some of the biggest eagles in the world in terms of total length, wingspan and body mass.

 8. Martial Eagle, 193 cm (75.8 inches)

 The Martial eagle is one of the most impressive African eagles and the largest and most powerful bird of prey in Africa.
-The martial eagle weighs in at 6.6 kg and has a wingspan of more than 6 feet 4 inches long.
-It has dark brown upper parts and white belly with black streaks.
+The martial eagle weighs in at 6.6 kg and has a wingspan of more than 6 feet 4 inches.
+It has dark brown upperparts and a white belly with black streaks.
 It has very powerful talons for tearing and holding prey.
-Its diet is mainly mammalian, preying on small antelopes, domestic goats, hyrax, and lambs.
+Its diet includes mainly mammalian species.
+It preys on small antelopes, domestic goats, hyrax, and lambs.
 On various occasions, the Martial eagle has been recorded preying on large birds such as the European stork.
-Its habitat includes the African savannah and thorn bush regions on the south cape.
+Its habitat includes the African savannah and thorn bush regions on the South Cape.
 It breeds on the edge of the forest.

 7. Harpy Eagle, 200 cm (78.7 inches)